How To Fix Broken Inventory Processes

 Company profile

-A retail company that generates in excess of $75B annually and is one of the top ten largest retailers in the United States.
-The organization sells products through brick and mortar locations and digital channels.
+A retail company generating over $75B annually, ranking among the top ten largest retailers in the United States.
+The organization offers products through both physical stores and digital platforms.

 Background

-Thomas was considering a transfer for an opportunity overseeing logistics.
-This is a high-level position that is second in charge to the general manager.
-After the interview, the general manager said, “let’s take a walk so you can see what you will be dealing with before you decide if you want to take the job.”
-Thomas found the location had a broken inventory process.
-It was bad, the absolute worst-case scenario.
-The broken process negatively affected every department.
-After inspecting the location, Thomas said he could fix the issues and accepted the job.
+Thomas was contemplating a transfer to oversee logistics in a high-level role, second only to the general manager.
+After the interview, the general manager suggested, "Let's take a walk so you can get a feel for what you'd be dealing with before making your decision."
+During the walk, Thomas discovered a severely broken inventory process—the worst-case scenario.
+This dysfunction was impacting every department.
+After assessing the situation, Thomas confidently stated that he could resolve the issues and accepted the position.

 Day One:

-The general manager wants to know by the end of the week if Thomas is going to fire the employees or try to save them.
+TThe general manager expects Thomas to decide by the end of the week whether he plans to let the employees go or attempt to retain them.

 Day Five: